 The rapid increase in the number of people suffering from NCDs presents one of the biggest challenges to the current healthcare system in Malaysia.
 Although much has been done for NCD prevention and control, there is scope for a more coordinated approach for better health returns.
-This will require multi-sectoral cooperation from government, public, private and communities to build up an environment that enables healthy living that makes healthier choices easier for Malaysians.
+This will require multi-sectoral cooperation from the government, public and private sectors as well as communities to build up an environment that enables healthy living i.e. one back makes healthier choices easier for Malaysians.

 NCDs are preventable.
-It requires a shift in people's attitudes and preferences.
-The current behavior such as the detrimental eating patterns, sedentary lifestyles and smoking among many Malaysians adds to the increasing burden of NCD in this country.
-We must change this.
-Health is no longer the business of Ministry of Health alone.
+It requires a shift in people's attitudes and preferences. privilege behaviours such as the detrimental eating patterns, sedentary lifestyles and smoking among many Malaysians adds to the high burden of NCDs in Malaysia.
+This is not the business of Ministry of Health alone.
 It has to be everyone's business.
-This Strategic Plan calls for concerted efforts on addressing these risk factors and sets out directions that will shape an environment that is conducive to NCD prevention and control.
+This Strategic Plan calls for concerted efforts to address these risk factors and sets out directions that will shape an environment that is conducive to NCD prevention and control.

-Although the challenges we face due to NCDs may seem overwhelming, I am confident that the momentum that has been initiated by these and other efforts will continue to build and spread throughout the whole-of-government and society as we come together to fight these diseases and ensure that our communities promote healthy lifestyles.
+Although the challenges related to NCDs that we face may seem overwhelming, I am confident that the momentum that has been initiated by these and other efforts will continue to build and spread throughout the whole-of-government and society as we come together to fight these diseases and ensure that our communities promote healthy lifestyles.

-Dato' Seri Dr Chen Chaw Min Secretary General Ministry of Health Malaysia
+Dato' Seri Dr Chen Chaw Min

+Secretary General

+Ministry of Health Malaysia